“`html

 - The medical spa industry is one of the fastest-growing segments in the DC metro area — and demand for qualified estheticians and laser techs is outpacing supply

-What Does a Medical Assistant Actually Do?
+What Does a Medical Assistant (NO FINANCIAL AID FOR THIS PROGRAM) Actually Do?

 On any given day, a medical assistant might take a patient’s vital signs, draw blood, assist with minor procedures, update electronic health records, schedule appointments, and handle insurance paperwork.
 It’s a broad, generalist role that requires both people skills and attention to detail.

 Training requirements vary.
 A certificate program at a community college typically takes 9–12 months.
 An associate degree takes 18–24 months.
-In Virginia, medical assisting is not a licensed profession — there is no state license required to work as a medical assistant.
+In Virginia, medical assisting is not a licensed profession — there is no state license required to work as a medical assistant .
 Certification is optional but can improve job prospects.
 The most recognized credentials are the Certified Medical Assistant (CMA) through the American Association of Medical Assistants (AAMA) and the Registered Medical Assistant (RMA) through American Medical Technologists (AMT).

 Starting salaries tend to reflect the generalist nature of the role.
 In the DC metro area, medical assistants typically earn between $42,000 and $48,000 per year, according to Bureau of Labor Statistics data.
 Growth in the field is steady, driven largely by an aging population and expanding healthcare infrastructure.